Edmonton City Council: From 1948 until 1963

-In 1948, the mayor began to be elected for a two-year term, with annual elections still used to elect half the council each year through Block Voting.
+In 1948, the mayor began to be elected for a two-year term. the mayor was elected through first past the post.

+Annual elections were still used to elect half the council each year through Plurality block voting at-large (no wards).
 The council continued to be elected at-large to staggered two-year terms until 1963, when the council seats up for election were filled just for one year (to prepare for the change in 1964 to all seats being up for election each election.

 From 1912 to 1960, seats were guaranteed to southsiders.
 The guaranteed representation for the southside was cancelled after a 1960 referendum.
 (But in 1971 with the introduction of wards altogether south of the river, southside representation was re-established.)

 From 1928 until 1947

 In this period, following a referendum in 1927, the city returned to using block voting to elect councillors at-large (in one city-wide district).
-Aldermen continued to be elected on staggered two-year terms, but the mayor was elected for a one-year term.
+Aldermen continued to be elected on staggered two-year terms.

+The mayor was elected every year to a one-year term through first past the post.

 There was still guaranteed minimum representation for the south side of the North Saskatchewan River.
 This number increased over time.
-It was two until 1936, and three thereafter.
+It was two until 1936, and three thereafter, to 1960.

 From 1923 until 1927

 In this period, following a successful referendum in 1922, the city used Single Transferable Voting, a form of proportional representation, to elect councillors.
 The effect was that no one party took all the seats up for election.
-Alternative Voting was used to elect mayors to ensure that the successful candidate had to have a majority of the votes to win (but no transfer took place if only two candidates ran for the post or if one candidate took a majority on the first count).
+Alternative Voting was used to elect mayors to ensure that the successful candidate had to have a majority of the votes to win.
+(No votes were transferred if one candidate took a majority on the first count such as is a certainty when only two candidates are in the running.)

 The southside still had guaranteed representation, of at least two councillors.

-The mayor continued to be elected annually, and aldermen continued to be elected to staggered two-year terms.
+The mayor continued to be elected annually, and aldermen continued to be elected to staggered two-year terms, with half up for election each year.

+In 1927 a majority of voters voted to return to block voting to elect city councillors and first past the post to elect the mayor.

 From 1912 until 1922

-As part of the amalgamation agreement with City of Strathcona south of the river, in 1912 council expanded to ten members and adopted guaranteed representation, of at least two seats, for the south side.
+As part of the amalgamation agreement between the cities of Edmonton and Strathcona south of the river in 1912, council was expanded to ten members and adopted guaranteed representation, of at least two seats, for the south side.
 (Wards were not established, but at least two southsiders had to be elected.)

-The mayor continued to be elected annually, and aldermen continued to be elected to staggered two-year terms.
+The mayor continued to be elected annually through first past the post, and aldermen continued to be elected to staggered two-year terms, through Plurality block voting.

+Izena Ross, elected in 1921, was the first woman to serve on council.